sor973/Ordishes-Project/Node_Backend/README.md

     3. Process The data and send it via MQTT in this form {datatype:1, table:85, token:"123456"}
     4. Send URL with the token back to The Front-End like this “https://www.ordishes.com/?token=as#pf”

+- Orders

+    1. recieve order and send to mqtt
+    2. send list of Customer all order to FrontEnd

 ---------------------------------
 **TASK LIST**